DON’T GET STUCK WITH A DEFECTIVE CAR OR UNFAIR MEDICAL BILLS TURN TO US FOR GUIDANCE

 Do “Beware of Dog” Signs Provide Legal Protection?

-“Beware of dog” signs are a common sight on properties around Michigan and Ohio.
-Many dog owners use the “beware of dog” sign because they mistakenly believe that it will give them absolute legal protection or defense if their dog attacks someone.
-However, this sign does not provide protection from liability in most cases, though it is fair to say that the dog owner may attempt to use it as a mitigating factor in some cases.
+This sign does not provide complete protection from liability, though it is fair to say that the dog owner may attempt to use it as a mitigating factor in some cases.

 These signs can be useful to provide warning to invited and uninvited guests, visitors, neighbors, delivery workers, and anyone else who enters the property as a way to encourage them to exercise caution on the property.
 However, if the dog bites someone, the owner can be held strictly liable regardless of whether the “beware of dog” (or any other) sign was posted.